ketan-10/training/README.md

               All fields will be mandetory
       - Create UpdateTable struct with all fields except (`id`, `created_at`, `updated_at`) <br>
               All fields will be opional, denoted by pointer which can be null.
-      - Create TableFilter struct for all columns, each column will have type `FilterOnField`
+      - Create TableFilter struct for all columns, each column will have type `FilterOnField`, and Some additionalFilters like where, joins etc.
+      - Create A ListTable object, and some helper function on the ListTable struct. <br>
+        - Filter and Find function.
+        - GetSpecificColumn as a list.
+        - By reading `indexes` a `MapBy` function, which will return Map with key as index column, and value as ListTable if non unique or Table if Unique.

 ## XO